software-assignments-spring2021/project-setup-team-fridgey/CONTRIBUTING.md

 - Reduce merge conflicts by working on separate files

 # Rules of contributing
+- Include a detailed explanation of proposed changes, including screenshots or line references whenever possible
+- Read and apply the coding standards
+- Your pull request should be on a separate branch, ideally with descriptive names of the new addition/modifications

 # Instructions for setting up the local development environment
 Clone local copy of fridgey repo.
 Pull before pushing.